how-to-firebase/full-stack-firebase/firebase-storage/introduction.md

 The Firebase Realtime Database and Cloud Firestore are great for storing data, but they're not so good with files.
 Google Cloud Storage, heretofore referred to as Cloud Storage, is built to store and serve these files.

-Firebase Storage is a front for Cloud Storage.
-And it's an extremely useful front.
+Firebase Storage is a front for Cloud Storage... an extremely useful front.

 ### The old file-upload pattern

-Browsers are great at uploading files, but these files are too big to send over a single HTTP POST, so they're typically streamed to a server.
+Browsers are great at uploading files, but files are often too big to send over a single HTTP POST, so they're typically streamed to a server.
 This streaming happens as a series of chunks which the server has to listen for, waiting patiently until the total size of the chunks adds up to the expected file size.
 The server can then take the file that it has assembled from a bunch of chunks and stream it up to Cloud Storage... again, in a series of chunks.

 We've written plenty of file streaming servers, and they're a pain in the neck.